Common iliac vein

 It courses superiorly and obliquely to unite with the contralateral vein, forming the inferior vena cava at the level of the L5 vertebral body.

-Bilaterally, the veins receive the iliolumbar and lateral sacral veins which drain the iliopsoas muscle, L4 and L5 vertebrae and the obturator vein from the medial compartment of the thigh.
+Bilaterally, the veins receive the iliolumbar and lateral sacral veins which drain the iliopsoas muscle, the L4 and L5 vertebrae, and the obturator vein from the medial compartment of the thigh.
 The left common iliac vein additionally receives the median sacral vein.

 Left common iliac vein